Prof. Dr. Christoph Bieber

 +49 234 544 95 432

-Digital transformation permeates all areas of society, including the sciences and their relationship to data, theories and methods.
+The digital transformation permeates all areas of society, including the sciences and how they relate to data, theories and methods.
 At the same time, the complexity of the digitalized world and its dynamics challenge our understanding of how people, data and technology interact.
-Digital change has a direct impact on the relationship between individual and society, resulting in far-reaching social changes and sometimes ruptures with traditional structures.
-Studies indicate that people fluctuate between confidence and skepticism when it comes to technological changes and innovations in their everyday lives (Hampel et al. 2019; Kirchner 2019).
+The digital transformation has a direct impact on the relationship between individual and society, with far-reaching changes to society and sometimes disruptive breaks in existing structures being the result.
+Studies suggest that people vacillate between confidence and skepticism when it comes to technological changes and innovations in their everyday lives (Hampel et al. 2019; Kirchner 2019).

-But how does scientific research react to the upheavals of digitalization?
+But how is university research responding to the upheavals of digitalization?
 How will digitalization research develop?
-What should be its primary focus?
-How should interdisciplinary research in digitalization and artificial intelligence be designed, so that it focuses on the opportunities that people have and the challenges that they face?
+What should be its focal points?
+How should interdisciplinary research in the field of digitalization be conceived, so that the focus is on the chances and challenges for people?

-In order to identify future focal points and challenges, CAIS carried out an online, real-time Delphi, which is an adaptation of the Delphi method.
-At least two written surveys collected expert knowledge and evaluations of a specific issue, with participants having the opportunity to correct their statements during the process (Döring and Bortz 2016).
+At least two rounds of written interviews collect expert knowledge and assessments on a specific issue, with participants having the opportunity to correct their statements during the process (Döring & Bortz 2016; see also Figure 1).

-The results are intended to help focus and organize future research in digitalization and artificial intelligence.
-The expert evaluations are used to identify central research questions and objects of study for digitalization research.
+The results are intended to help focus and organize future research in the field of digitalization.
+The expert assessments are also designed to help identify guiding questions and focal points for digitalization research.
+The study is thus a key component for identifying research topics at CAIS (Figure 2).

-A standardized online questionnaire was used to collect responses regarding the importance of digitalization, relevant issues in the field, and evaluations on the future of digitalization research (theories, data, methods, interdisciplinary cooperation).
-The results were summarized after each thematic block and then fed back to the participants so that they could adapt their answers where necessary.
+A standardized online questionnaire was used to survey the importance attached to digitalization, relevant topics, and assessments of the future of digitalization research (theories, data, methods, interdisciplinary collaboration).
+The results were summarized at the end of each topic block and fed back to the participants so that they could modify their answers if necessary.

-A total of 98 experts (professors and postdocs from different research institutions in North Rhine Westphalia; female = 18, male = 53, n/a = 27) participated in the study in September and October 2019.
-Twenty-one said that they had a technological background; 28, a background in the social and economic sciences; six, a background in the humanities and cultural studies; and eight, a background in medicine or the natural sciences.
+In September and October 2019, 98 experts (professors and postdocs from various research institutions in North Rhine-Westphalia; w = 18, m = 53, n.a. = 27) participated in the study.
+21 had a technical background; 28, a background in the social or economic sciences; six, a background in the humanities or cultural sciences; and eight, a background in medicine or the natural sciences.

-More than three-quarters of the experts consider digitalization to be an essential and lasting driver of social modernization, with algorithms, social media, and Work 4.0 being the main themes.
-In addition, they also deem significant areas such as IT security and data protection, as well as education and digital sovereignty, these being areas where laypersons in the scientific community also see a need for action (Hampel et al. 2019; Kirchner 2019).
-Although the experts see research into artificial intelligence (AI) as also being important, more than one in three thinks that what is expected of AI in terms of the social changes that it will bring about is somewhat or very exaggerated.
+More than three quarters of the experts consider digitalization to be a key and lasting driver of social modernization.
+Their focus in terms of topics is on algorithms, social media, and Work 4.0, with areas such as IT security and data protection, as well as education and digital sovereignty, also being deemed important (see Figure 3) – areas where university laypersons also see a need for action (Hampel et al. 2019; Kirchner 2019).
+Although the experts also see the importance of research into artificial intelligence (AI), more than a third believe the expectations regarding the impact that AI will have on society to be quite or very exaggerated.

-Digitalization is as diverse as the disciplines that study it.
-Although the experts deem the involvement of computer scientists to be necessary, they also believe that digitalization research does not need to be an independent discipline, but should instead be interdisciplinary (see Figures 2 and 3).
-Besides various sub-disciplines in computer science, they believe that the social sciences and other disciplines concerned with society should also be involved.
-For the experts, interdisciplinarity also requires above all researchers to be open to new methods and to be willing to revise established theories, while the complexity and dynamics of digital data also demand that the research process be transparent and comprehensible.
+Digitalization is as diverse as the disciplines that should be involved in its study.
+Although deeming the involvement of computer scientists to be necessary, the experts also believe that digitalization research does not necessarily have to establish itself as a separate discipline, but should be interdisciplinary at least (see Figure 4 & Figure 5).
+Besides various sub-disciplines in computer science, it should also involve disciplines in the social sciences in particular.
+According to the experts, what interdisciplinarity also requires above all is for researchers to be open to new methods and to the revision of established theories, while the complexity and dynamics of digital data also demand that the research process be transparent and comprehensible.

 Döring, N. & Bortz, J. (2016).
 Datenerhebung.
 In N. Döring & J. Bortz (Hrsg.)
 (2016).
 Forschungsmethoden und Evaluation in den Sozial- und Humanwissenschaften.
 Berlin Heidelberg: Springer-Verlag.